-Fishing Access Site REHABitat
+John Owen Fishing Access Site REHABitat

-• Providing habitat for fish and wildlife
+Provide important habitat for fish, birds, and other wildlife

-Project area, lacking vegetation
+REHABitat area, lacking vegetation